Running a Sharded Pipeline

 Scaling up: the targets pipeline

 The sharded runner is single core.
 To run shards in parallel (or on a cluster), the same building blocks plug into a static-branching targets pipeline: tarchetypes::tar_map() mints one named target per shard, so targets caches, invalidates, and reruns each shard independently.
-Two ready example projects ship with the package — a minimal small one and a fuller large one (adapted from scripts/example.R, sweeping nrow, proportion, and the estimation / CI methods).
-The large project parallelises its shards across local workers with a mirai-backed crew controller (tar_option_set(controller = crew::crew_controller_local())); swap in a crew.cluster controller for SLURM/PBS:
+Three ready example projects ship with the package — a minimal small one, a fuller large one (adapted from scripts/example.R, sweeping nrow, proportion, and the estimation / CI methods), and a cluster one for SLURM.
+The large project parallelises its shards across local workers with a mirai-backed crew controller (tar_option_set(controller = crew::crew_controller_local())); the cluster project is the same pipeline under a crew.cluster::crew_controller_slurm() controller, with a connectivity + worker-prerequisite preflight — see the “Running on a SLURM Cluster” vignette, a “zero to a running cluster job” guide that maps your site’s own SLURM instructions onto the controller:

 list.files(system.file("targets-templates", "small", package = "ssdsims"))